apache/arrow/format/Layout.md

 metadata and will not affect the physical memory layout.

 We define two distinct union types that are optimized for different use cases.
-This first, the dense union, represents a mixed-type array with 6 bytes of overhead for each value.
+This first, the dense union, represents a mixed-type array with 5 bytes of overhead for each value.
 Its physical layout is as follows:

 * One child array for each relative type
-* Types buffer: A buffer of unsigned integers, enumerated from 0 corresponding to each type, with the smallest byte width capable of representing the number of types in the union.
+* Types buffer: A buffer of 8-bit signed integers, enumerated from 0 corresponding to each type.
+A union with more then 127 possible types can be modeled as a union of unions.
 * Offsets buffer: A buffer of signed int32 values indicating the relative offset into the respective child array for the type in a given slot.
 The respective offsets for each child value array must be in order / increasing.